 The Lease was signed and the rubbish cleared on 8th March 2013.
 A team moved in to erect prebuilt beds which volunteers helped to line and fill with drainage material and soil.
 Since then, hundreds of volunteer hours have gone into developing and maintaining the space as a unique resource for green-fingered locals!

-Location: We are in the heart of the Brockley Conservation Area, next to one of the railway cuttings.
+We are located in the heart of the Brockley Conservation Area, next to one of the railway cuttings.

 Access to Breakspears Mews is via Ashby Road, SE4 1UW, or from the rear of St Peter’s Court, 29-31 Wickham Road, SE4 1NE.